Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Introduction

 \section{Introduction}

-Parametric resonance---the injection of energy into an oscillator through periodic time-modulation of a system parameter---is a fundamental physical mechanism that compromises the stability of mechanical structures~\cite{landau1982mechanics,YakubovichStarzhinskii} but can also be exploited to amplify electrical~\cite{Louisell1960} and mechanical~\cite{rugar1991squeezing, mathew2016parametric,trainiti2019filtering} signals.
-When combined with nonlinear oscillator dynamics, parametric resonance underpins the working principles of classical time crystals~\cite{Heugel2019,Yao2020}, coherent Ising machines~\cite{wang2013parametricIsing,Inagaki2016,Inagaki2016b,bello2019coherentBeating}, and quantum microwave amplifiers~\cite{Roy2016} and provides a route for wave filtering in mechanical and NEMS-based devices~\cite{Buks2002, matheny2019exotic,kim2023nonlinear}.
-Engineering parametric resonances by patterning system parameters in space and time could pave the way towards active metamaterials with tunable signal processing capabilities~\cite{zangeneh-nejad2019review,wang2020tunable}.
+Parametric resonance---the injection of energy into an oscillator through periodic time-modulation of a system parameter---is a fundamental physical mechanism that compromises the stability of mechanical structures~\cite{landau1982mechanics,YakubovichStarzhinskii} but can also be exploited to amplify electrical~\cite{louisell1960coupled, huertamorales2023synthetic} and mechanical~\cite{rugar1991squeezing, mathew2016parametric,trainiti2019filtering} signals.
+When combined with nonlinear oscillator dynamics, parametric resonance underpins the working principles of classical time crystals~\cite{heugel2019timeCrystal, yao2020timeCrystal}, coherent Ising machines~\cite{wang2013parametricIsing, inagaki2016ising, bello2019coherentBeating}, quantum microwave amplifiers~\cite{roy2016parametric}, and other mechanical and NEMS-based devices~\cite{buks2002micromechanical, matheny2019exotic, kim2023nonlinear}.
+Engineering parametric resonances by patterning system parameters in space and time pave a route towards active metamaterials with tunable signal processing capabilities~\cite{zangeneh-nejad2019review,wang2020tunable}.

-For a single oscillator, the existence of parametric resonances is governed by the Hill equation~\cite{magnus1966hill} (the Mathieu equation being a special case~\cite{ruby1996mathieu, kovacic2018mathieu}), which predicts resonances at modulation time-periods that are near integer multiples of half the oscillator's natural time period~\cite{broer1995geometrical, YakubovichStarzhinskii}.
-In contrast to the single oscillator, the resonance conditions for arbitrary systems of coupled parametric oscillators are sensitive to the modulation phases on individual oscillators~\cite{Salerno2016, calvanese2019coupled, kruss2022oneway}, and are typically revealed only after a numerical or perturbative calculation of the Floquet matrix (the time-evolution operator over one modulation period).
+For a single oscillator, the existence of parametric resonances is governed by Hill's equation~\cite{magnus1966hill} (the Mathieu equation being a special case~\cite{ruby1996mathieu, kovacic2018mathieu}), which predicts resonances at modulation time-periods that are near integer multiples of half the oscillator's natural time period~\cite{broer1995geometrical, YakubovichStarzhinskii}.
+In contrast, the resonance conditions for arbitrary systems of coupled parametric oscillators are sensitive to the modulation phases on individual oscillators~\cite{salerno2016modulation, calvanese2019coupled, kruss2022oneway}.
+Resonances are typically revealed only after a numerical or perturbative calculation of the Floquet matrix (the time-evolution operator over one modulation period).